top of page

 23.11.
 2022

-The workshop discussion was dedicated to the diverse topic of textiles and art.
-After an art historical discourse led by Britta Kadolsky, we focused on braiding, finger weaving, bobbin lace and cord making.
-We gained experience with material characteristics and 'thread logistics' and gained ideas on systemics, movement sequences and how patterns can be derived.
+The workshop talk focused on the diverse topic of textiles and art.
+Following an art history discourse led by Britta Kadolsky, we explored braiding, finger weaving, bobbin lace making, and cord making.
+In the process, we gained experience with material behavior and “thread logistics” and developed ideas about systematics, movement sequences, and how patterns can be derived.

-jourUNfixe Gee's Bend, Rosie Lee Tompkins und Improv Quilting
+jourUNfixe Gee's Bend, Rosie Lee Tompkins and Improv Quilting

 Gee's Bend quilts are among the most important cultural contributions of African Americans in the United States.
 The women who made them and continue to make them today originate from Alabama, a sparsely fertile remote piece of land called Gee's Bend.
 Many residents are descended from former slaves of the Pettway Plantation.